 Once your plan is put forward, your architect and advisor should be able to give you a rough idea of the cost of your project.
 You’ll know if you’re heading in the right direction.
 With the right contactors, you’ll be able to talk about your project and plans with a sense of ease and enthusiasm.

-It’s important to consider your life cycle cost, when you are starting up your daycare.
 Investments up front which could save you or earn you more money in the long-run are undoubtedly worth consideration.
 You might want to make certain adjustments to your structures, elements or orderly systems to be more thoughtful of a better return on investment.
 For example, high-quality insulated roofing and walls might seem more expensive now, but you’ll be thankful later when the kids are protected, and you’re not spending out more money on excess electrical heating systems.

 If you don’t have the coins up front to finance the land and new construction yourself – like most people – a construction loan is a way to buy the land, much like a short term real estate loan.
 You’ll receive ‘advancements’ for each phase of your project, and you’ll only pay interest on what you borrow, rather than a lump sum.
 This is also where government grants become interesting and useful.
 Get in touch with your local authorities, non-profit organisations and community centers to understand what could be possible for you in your local area.